liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 Plugins SDK and Liferay Portal must be installed and configured in your Liferay IDE.
-If you're thinking, "Wait a second buster, you told me in the chapter introduction that the Plguins SDK was an alternative to Liferay IDE!", then hold on to yor hat for a mionute and let us explain.
-The second half of this chapter deals with the Plugins SDK on its own; here we'll just discuss it from the
+If you're thinking, "Wait a second buster, you told me in the chapter introduction that the Plguins SDK was an alternative to Liferay IDE!", then hold on to yor hat for a minute and let us explain.
+In the second half of this chapter we'll cover the Plugins SDK on its own, as used with atext editor; here we're just interested in getting it running inside Liferay IDE.
-Liferay IDE perspective.

 1. In Eclipse, open the *Installed Plugin SDKs* dialog box--from your *Windows* dropdown menu, click *Preferences* &rarr; *Liferay* &rarr; *Installed Plugin